La Part-Dieu shopping centre is located in Lyon, France. Image courtesy of MVRDV.

 A de-polluting coating was applied to the concrete panels to improve the air quality.
 The top level of the building was glazed with glass openings and stairwells to create the illusion of open space.

 With more than 240 retail stores, La Part-Dieu shopping centre attracts 31.1 million visitors a year.
-The major retail brands housed in the mall include Primark, Superdry, Desigual, Pylones, The North Face, and Make Up Forever, among others.
+The major retail brands housed in the mall include Primark, Superdry, Desigual, Pylones, The North Face, Make Up Forever and others.

-It houses restaurants featuring different cuisines, with options ranging from fast food to gourmet, such as Haagen Dazs, Mama Istanbul, Neo Sushi, KFC, and Starbucks.
+It houses restaurants featuring different cuisines, with options ranging from fast food to gourmet, such as Haagen Dazs, Mama Istanbul, Neo Sushi, KFC, Goldsteins Bakery, Café Bella, Crema Espresso, Steak Kings, Bakers Delight and Starbucks.

 The Rooftop provides 7,000m² (75,347.3ft²) of hanging gardens where visitors can walk and enjoy views and fresh air.
 The park’s vegetation provides shaded areas for visitors to relax while also supporting biodiversity.
 The garden is also designed to help reduce rainwater run-off.

-A 700m² (7,534ft²) Hapik indoor and outdoor climbing facility on the Rooftop includes 8m-high, self-bracing climbing walls, a giant outdoor tree climbing course, and lower walls for first-time climbers.
-It is open for children aged four and above years.
+A 700m² (7,534ft²) Hapik indoor and outdoor climbing facility on the Rooftop includes 8m-high, self-bracing climbing walls, a giant outdoor tree climbing course and lower walls for first-time climbers.
+It is open to children aged four years and above.

-Furthermore, the new rooftop houses an 18-screen UCG cinema complex, which was opened in September 2021.
+Furthermore, the new rooftop houses an 18-screen UCG cinema complex that opened in September 2021.

 Other amenities at La Part-Dieu shopping centre

-Other amenities at the mall include Wi-Fi, resting areas, children’s playing area, pushchairs, and bottle warmers.
+Other amenities at the mall include Wi-Fi, resting areas, a children’s playing area, pushchairs and bottle warmers.

 The redevelopment increased the number of parking spaces at the shopping centre to 3,150 vehicles.